Introduction to Scottish Country Dancing

 Part of the benefit may be that dancers had a partner and social companion rather than cycling or walking on a treadmill alone, doctors said.
 “This type of program is more effective,” Belardinelli said, “because it is fun”.

-Scottish Country Dancing exercises the mind as well as the body and encourages mixing.
-Why do it? - Because it is fun, it is social and it is good exercise.
+Why do it? - Because it is fun, it is social, and it is good exercise.

 Go to top Go to menu